Exit poll twists peak: Bengal remains a nail biter, Assam goes BJP, Kerala swings UDF - BusinessToday

 READ FOR MORE | Khela Hobe in West Bengal?
 Will Mamata save her turf as 3 exit polls back BJP

-The BJP has framed the election as an opportunity to break the TMC's long dominance in the state, while Mamata Banerjee has accused central agencies and security forces of attempting to influence the electoral process.
+The BJP has framed the election as an opportunity to break the TMC's long dominance in the state, while Banerjee has accused central agencies and security forces of attempting to influence the electoral process.

-Opinion polls released before the final phase suggested the TMC still held an advantage, but with the BJP narrowing the gap considerably.
-Some projections even pointed to a near neck-and-neck race, raising the possibility of one of the most dramatic Bengal results in decades.

 |Pollsters